 Apart from the picturesque tourist spots and hospitable natives, festivities all around the Philippines continue to attract foreign (and local) visitors.
 One of the most awaited festivals in the country is Dagupan’s Bangus Festival.

-As a celebration of the city’s rich milkfish industry, participants can be seen wearing bangus costumes from the 3rd of April to the last day of the month.
+As a celebration of the city’s rich milkfish industry, participants can be seen wearing bangus costumes from April 6 to May 30.

 Travelers may take a bus or use their private car if they want to witness Bangus Festival.
 The trip to Dagupan may take up to four to seven hours, depending on the traffic and the time of travel.

 Several bus companies such as Victory Liner, Dagupan Bus Company, Five Star, and Fermina Express offer direct trips to Dagupan.
 The cheapest fare one can find can be around PHP250 to PHP500 per passenger.